Oulakbir/TP_web_Service_SOAP/README.md

 ## Création d'un client SOAP Java

-Pour intégrer le service dans une application Java, les étapes suivantes sont nécessaires :
+To intergrate the service in a JAVA application , These steps are required :

-### Générer le stub(proxy coté client) à partir du WSDL.
+### Generate the stub(client proxy) from the WSDL.

 <img width="701" alt="image" src="https://github.com/MeriameZaouia/Web-Service-SOAP/assets/92438936/7773e67c-d2ea-4bb2-9474-4e2da410280a">